chaos-lang/chaos-lang.org/website/docs/10_functions.md

 ## Declaration Order

-There is no need for forward declaration because the Chaos interpreter looks ahead:
+There is no need for forward declaration because the Chaos language looks ahead:

 ```chaos
 void def a()